 -Drink one-quarter cup of aloe vera juice before each meal.

 -Do not drink more than that as it may cause diarrhea and abdominal pain.

-Fresh ginger is also powerful remedy that provides relief from heartburn.
+Fresh ginger is also powerful remedy in heartburn remedies that provides relief from heartburn.
 It reduces inflammation and helps in calm the nerves that leads to heartburn.
 It helps sooth the stomach and brings relief.
 It also acts as an anti-inflammatory agent which prevents bloating and helps in digestion.

 -To make Ginger tea, Add 1 teaspoon of freshly ginger to 1 cup of boiling water.

 Caution: Take ginger in small doses, because too much doses can make your symptoms worse.

 Almond can neutralize stomach acid very fast and improve your digestion.
 Due to their nature almond reduces the acid production in the stomach and relieves heartburn.